 The problem arises from the depletion regions that form at the boundary between the implant and the substrate.
 These regions extend also into the resistor body, reducing the effective thickness (t{eff}) with respect to the thickness of the implant (t_j).
 The thickness reduction produces a resistance increase, due to expression (1.1).
-Since the deplation region thickness depends on the voltage difference between the substrate and the implant, the total resistance will also depend on voltage.
-Note that both the differential voltage across the terminals (V_2 - V_1) and the common mode voltage (V_1 + V_2)/2 affect the resistance.
-A change in the common mode voltage with null differential component (Fig.1.4, top) produces an uniform enlargement or reduction of the effective thickness.
+Since the depletion region thickness depends on the voltage difference between the substrate and the implant, the total resistance will also depend on voltage.
+Note that both the differential voltage across the terminals (V_2 - V_I) and the common mode voltage (V_I + V_2)/2 affect the resistance.
+A change in the common mode voltage with null differential component (Fig.1.4, top) produces a uniform enlargement or reduction of the effective thickness.
 Application of a differential voltage (Fig.1.4, bottom) produces a restriction of the effective thickness that is maximum at the terminal with higher voltage (V_2 in Fig.1.4).
 As the applied voltage V2-V1 progressively increases, the effective thickness decreases, producing an increase of the resistance, i.e. a non-linearity in the current-voltage curve.
-For this reason diffused resistors should be avoided when high linearity have to be achieved in the presence of large applied voltages.
+For this reason, diffused resistors should be avoided when high linearity have to be achieved in the presence of large applied voltages.
+Modern electrical simulators offer resistor model that takes into account both the common mode and differential mode voltages applied to the resistors ("three terminal resistors") using expressions more complicated than expression (1.2).

 Table 1.2 summarizes the characteristics of a few diffused resistor types.